by Tim Gilmore, 3/22/2017

 In 1986, an amateur folklorist named Terrence H.E.
 Webb, also known as THE Webb, Xeroxed and stapled a 10-page booklet called The Haunted Tabby House.
 While the publication mostly refers to the tabby house on Fort George Island, Webb gives the last page to the Gonzales ruins, Florida archaeological site # 8DU636.

-Willie Brown had grown up in the wilderness along the bluffs and coastal marshes and when he died in 1970, he ceded his childhood land to the Nature Conservancy.
-Willie Brown’s land grant became the Theodore Roosevelt Area, the first and most central parcel of the National Park Service’s Timucuan Ecological and Historical Preserve in Jacksonville.
+Willie Browne had grown up in the wilderness along the bluffs and coastal marshes and when he died in 1970, he ceded his childhood land to the Nature Conservancy.
+Willie Browne’s land grant became the Theodore Roosevelt Area of the National Park Service’s Timucuan Ecological and Historical Preserve in Jacksonville.

-Perhaps Webb meant for Brown’s retelling of Jones’s story of Gonzales’s death to be his main source.
+Perhaps Webb meant for Browne’s retelling of Jones’s story of Gonzales’s death to be his main source.
 It’s not clear.
-Perhaps Jones’s attribution of Brown’s story about Gonzales’s death would carry the greater credibility.
+Perhaps Jones’s attribution of Browne’s story about Gonzales’s death would carry the greater credibility.

 However Webb meant it, and however the story came to him, he writes, “Gonzales lived alone, so when some of his friends had not seen him for a while they went to check on his whereabouts.”